Image Search with AI Models

 • n: denotes the number of images involved in the retrieval;

-• rel@k: is a schematic function that is set to 1 when the first retrieval candidate is a similar sample and 0 otherwise.
+• rel@k is a schematic function set to one when the first retrieval candidate is a similar sample and zero otherwise.

 3.2 OCR

-As OCR stands for optical character recognition, OCR technology deals with the problem of recognizing all kinds of different characters.
-Both handwritten and printed characters can be recognized and converted into a machine-readable, digital data format.
+Optical Character Recognition (OCR) technology solves the problem of recognizing all kinds of different characters.
+Both handwritten and printed characters can be recognized and converted into a machine-readable digital data format.

-Think of any kind of serial number or code consisting of numbers and letters that you need digitized.
-By using OCR you can transform these codes into a digital output.
-The technology makes use of many different techniques.
-Put simply, the image taken is processed, the characters extracted, and are then recognized.
+Think of any serial number or code consisting of numbers and letters that you need digitized.
+OCR can transform these codes into a digital output.
+The technology uses many different techniques.
+Put simply, the image taken is processed, the characters extracted, and then recognized.

-What OCR does not do is consider the actual nature of the object that you want to scan.
-It simply "takes a look" at the characters that you aim to transform into a digital format.
-For example, if you scan a word it will learn and recognize the letters, but not the meaning of the word.
+OCR does not consider the actual nature of the object you want to scan.
+It simply "takes a look" at the characters you aim to transform into a digital format.
+For example, if you scan a word it will learn and recognize the letters but not the meaning of the word.

-OCR (Optical Character Recognition) typically consists of two crucial steps: Text Detection and Text Recognition.
+OCR typically consists of two crucial steps: Text Detection and Text Recognition.

 figure 6 OCR process.png